Reveal-Energy-Services/orchid-python-api/README-dev.md

 configured.
 However, configuring an already configured token **does not** cause an error.

-To generate an API token, complete the steps described at [PyPI help](https://pypi.org/help/#apitoken) but for the PyPI web site.
+To generate an API token, complete the steps described at [PyPI help](https://pypi.org/help/#apitoken) but for the TestPyPI web site.

 Once generated, add it to the `poetry` configuration by executing either:

 - `invoke poetry.config.api-token -r test-pypi -t <token>` or
-- `poetry config pypi-token.test-pypi my-token`
+- `poetry config pypi-token.test-pypi <token>`

 ### Publish distribution to TestPyPI